anandology/fabric-workshop/Readme.md

 [1]: https://www.virtualbox.org/
 [2]: http://vagrantup.com/

-Python package `fabric` need to be installed as well.
+Python packages `fabric` and `ansible` need to be installed as well.
 It can be done using:

-    pip install fabric
+    pip install fabric ansible